xorddotcom/spock-adapters/README.md

 ```

 - `address`: of contract which has to sync, it's optional so in the case when no address will given, the transformer
-  will sync all the possilbe events of the given contract interface.
+  will sync all the possible events of the given contract interface.

 - `interface`: obtained from contract ABI.